 What is the purpose of iron covers?

 Iron covers have two main purposes: firstly, to act as a barrier between your iron heads to prevent them from causing damage to one another; and secondly, to stop them ‘clanging’ together loudly during your round.

 Because iron covers are made of rubber, synthetic leather or even cotton material, they do an excellent job of keeping your irons safe and secure – which is their number one purpose.

 If you’re really protective of your clubs, you could try hitting shots while keeping your iron covers on, but as the guys from GM Golf have demonstrated in the video below, that doesn’t tend to work very well…

 Should you put covers on your irons?

+You should definitely put covers on your irons if you’re worried about damage.
 Iron covers are far more beneficial for golfers who carry their clubs on their back in a carry bag, or drive a motorised cart – as opposed to golfers who carry their clubs in a push cart during a round.

 The reason for this is your irons are far more likely to rattle against each other when using a carry bag, due to the up, down and sideways movement caused by your walking gait.

 The same can be said for golfers who drive motorised carts, as the speed at which you are driving means your irons are more likely to move around a lot more and damage one another – especially when driving over bumpy, rough terrain while looking for strayed shots.